brubo1/CraftsMod/EssayStyleDescription.md

 Zhenyu Wang is a student majoring in Computer Science - Computer Games.
 A hardcore gamer interested in all game genres.
 Zhenyu had taken a course on Software Design and developed a game for a project of another course.

 Bruno Da Rosa Miranda is a student majoring in Computer Science at McGill University.
 He was also involved in the development of an open-source web-accessible database for the Montreal Neurological Institute in the summer of 2015.
-He has taken a course of software architeture and a course modern computer games.
+He has taken a course of software archicteture and a course modern computer games.

 ##11.
 Sources